Safeguarding our primary water source

-In Gibsons, we have been blessed with favorable access to the Gibsons Aquifer, a pure groundwater resource which provides potable water to the Town’s three water zones.
+In Gibsons, we have been blessed with favorable access to Aquifer 560 (Gibsons Aquifer), a pure groundwater resource that provides potable water to the Town’s three water zones.
 It’s a pristine, award-winning and irreplaceable natural asset and we take our stewardship of it very seriously.